rweather/uwpc/README.md

 I have cleaned up the code and checked in the source code for all MS-DOS versions.
 Branches in the repository called "uwpc-x.xx" are provided for each major release I was able to recover from my archives.
+I am currently missing the source code for versions 1.00, 1.05, and 2.02, but everything else is available.

 The original MS-DOS code was designed to be built with Turbo C++.
 I switched to Borland C++ for the later Windows version.
 You will need